denten-books/plain-text/1-metaphor.md

 in the design of interface languages [@norman_cognitive_1991, 123].

-Influenced by insights from cognitive metaphor theory about structural domain mapping, the direct manipulators thought the mimetic icon to require less explanation than an arbitrary symbol.
+Influenced by insights from cognitive metaphor theory about structural domain mapping, direct manipulators thought the mimetic icon to require less explanation than an arbitrary symbol.
 The transference of iconic qualities is intuited; the icon presents its own explanation.[^ln1-icon] Instead of searching a "dictionary" of available commands for the right verb the user can rely on the habituated affordances of real-world objects, like table tennis paddles and paper trashcans, to manipulate virtual objects, like computer games and file systems.
-The move between "conversational" and "direct" interaction models of human-computer interaction can be viewed as a shift from a system of symbolic signs which stand in arbitrary relationship to their referents to a system of iconic signs that stand in a mimetic relationship.[^ln1-peirce] Crucially, the advocates of direct manipulation aimed to suspend disbelief.
+The move between "conversational" and "direct" interaction models of human-computer interaction can thus be viewed as a shift from a system of symbolic signs which stand in arbitrary relationship to their referents to a system of iconic signs that stand in a mimetic relationship.[^ln1-peirce]

+Crucially, the advocates of direct manipulation aimed to suspend disbelief.
 The feeling of directness came through the complete immersion into the mimetic context of a virtual world [@laurel_brenda_interface_1986, 76].
 In this way, the mimetic icon usurps the "object of interest" through use.
 The icon of a document becomes the writer's object of interest, at the expense of the inscription itself.

-Direct manipulation theory imagines the handling of representations, not objects---as evidenced by the somewhat strained language of metaphor machines in which "hierarchies allow access to metaphors within the library" and "users manipulate sheets in the notebook metaphor" [@pajak_electronic_1992;
+Direct manipulation theory imagines the handling of representations, not objects---as evidenced by the somewhat strained language of metaphor machines in which "hierarchies allow access to metaphors within the library" and "users manipulate sheets in the notebook metaphor" [@pajak_electronic_1992; @glaser_graphical_1995].
-@glaser_graphical_1995].
 It is direct in the sense of concealing the mediated nature of virtual experience.
-The goal is to manufacture what Laurel and others call an "interactive mimesis" and "first personness," the experience of "directly living and acting within the world established by the computer" [@laurel_brenda_interface_1986; @norman_user_1986, 490-1].
+The goal is to manufacture what Laurel and others call an "interactive mimesis" and "first personness," the experience of "directly living and acting within the world established by the computer" [@laurel_brenda_interface_1986;
+@norman_user_1986, 490-1].
 Hutchins, Hollan, and Norman write: "when an interface presents world of action rather than a language of description, manipulating a representation can have the same effects and the same feel as manipulating the thing being represented" [@hutchins_direct_1986, 98-99].
 The actual instruments enabling the manipulation of image or word---keyboards, screens, and machine instructions---are meant to disappear.
 "The user of a well-designed *model world* interface can willfully suspend disbelief that the objects depicted are artifacts of some program and can thereby directly engage the world of the objects," Norman et.al. write [@hutchins_direct_1986, 99].
 In this view, the dialogic model of tool use encouraged by *Colossal Cave Adventure*---`get keys`, `get lamp`---stands in the way.
 Instead of working with objects of interest, instead of being a part of the story, the protagonist is "using the computer" [@laurel_brenda_interface_1986, 74].
-"End users are not interested in *making* representations," Laurel writes.
+"End users are not interested in *making* representations," Laurel wrote.
 "They want to move around *inside* one," favoring the mimetic context over their actual, physical surroundings [@laurel_brenda_interface_1986, 75].
 Verbal representations, like `get keys` or `get lamp`, puncture the first-person illusion.
 By contrast, the fully immersive model supports the "sensation of directness," in which direct, that is iconic, expressions, "behave in such a way that a user can assume that they, in some sense, *are* the things they refer to" [@hutchins_direct_1986, 110].

 <!--
 ![Direct manipulation of simulated objects, 1984. [@minsky_manipulating_1984,